The true IT-business partnership is not only possible, but the ‘must have’ in order to build the high-performance organization.

 IT should be more integration focused rather than re-inventing the wheel with most custom development that takes place; IT can no longer feel like it has a monopoly on delivering solutions to the business.
 With the vendors offering cloud and hosted solutions that business can utilize directly with almost no IT support, IT should feel a competitive pressure.
 It can drive IT to run more like business as well as understand the business strategies more comprehensively.
 It can become an internal cloud broker to orchestrate business solutions more smoothly.

 - Practice design thinking and simplicity principle: It also sometimes seems as if IT has a different agenda than that of its end users.
 When IT delivers business needed custom developments, there is always extensive training required because so little thought goes into the ergonomics of the design, or the simplicity of the interface, give business a choice, and IT will have to focus on doing things more collaboratively and more competitively.

-Therefore, the true IT-business partnership is not only possible, but the ‘must have’ in order to build the high-performance organization, but it’s a journey, business needs to understand the change and complexity nature of IT, while IT can lead the charge in improving business-IT relations by simply not taking their customer for granted and focusing on customers as if they were in a competitive market.
+Therefore, the true IT-business partnership is not only possible, but the ‘must have’ trait in order to build the high-performance organization.
+It’s a journey, business needs to understand the change and complexity nature of IT, while IT can lead the charge in improving business-IT relations by simply not taking their customer for granted and focusing on customers as if they were in a competitive market.
 From alignment to engagement, IT and business can be truly integrated and deliver the optimal business performance.